ajkeith/StrategyDocumentAnalysis/README.md

 ## Algorithm Details

+This code uses the `facebook/bart-large-mnli` large BART model from [Hugging Face](https://huggingface.co/facebook/bart-large-mnli).
+This is a [MutliNLI](https://huggingface.co/datasets/multi_nli)-tuned model based on [BART](https://arxiv.org/abs/1910.13461) and used here for zero-shot text classification.

-This code uses the `distilbert-base-uncased-finetuned-sst-2-english` model from [Hugging Face](https://huggingface.co/distilbert-base-uncased-finetuned-sst-2-english).
-This is a fine-tuned model based on [DistilBERT](https://arxiv.org/abs/1910.01108) and used here for zero-shot text classification.
+This code also uses the `distilbert-base-uncased-finetuned-sst-2-english` model from [Hugging Face](https://huggingface.co/distilbert-base-uncased-finetuned-sst-2-english).
+This is a fine-tuned model based on [DistilBERT](https://arxiv.org/abs/1910.01108) and used here for sentiment classification.

 `distilbert-base-uncased-finetuned-sst-2-english` has [strong evaluation results](https://huggingface.co/distilbert-base-uncased-finetuned-sst-2-english) in terms of accuracy and precision: